fireearth88/Data-Governance-/README.md

-# Data Governance
+# Journey of Implementing Data Governance Model
-### Insights on journey of implementing the Data Governance Model
+### Maturing Progress

 The journey commenced with an evaluation of the existing data management framework, leading to the identification of critical gaps and opportunities.
 Our comprehensive Data Governance strategy has since focused on data quality, compliance and usability, with an empahasis on stakeholder collaboration across departments.